Namina Forna: Career

 Writing in The Guardian in 2021, Forna said that her father and grandmother were the ones to inspire her to become an author.
-As a child she heard them tell stories about strong women, such as Mami Wata, the goddess of water, and the Dahomey Amazons.
+As a child, she heard them tell stories about strong women, such as Mami Wata, the goddess of water, and the Dahomey Amazons.
 She later found that western literature lacked black female heroes, and she was driven to change this.

 Forna became the first Sierra Leonean American to land a book deal with a major publisher for a young adult fantasy novel.
-Among the positive critical attention received by The Gilded Ones, published in 2021, a review in Publishers Weekly noted: "Formidable heroines and a thoughtful feminist mythology distinguish debut author Forna's West Africa-inspired fantasy trilogy launch.
-Abundant action drives the pace, while a nuanced plot advocates social change by illustrating the myriad ways in which society cages and commodifies women."
 A week after the 2021 release of The Gilded Ones, it was announced in Deadline Hollywood that the independent film production company Makeready had signed Forna to write the script for a film adaptation.